Eya-arfaoui12/FreelanceHubQL/docs/README.md

-# **Freelance Profile Platform**
+# **Freelance Profile API**
-This project implements a profile management platform for freelancers using a GraphQL web service.
+This project implements a profile management API for freelancers using a GraphQL web service.
 It allows users to create, view, update, and delete profiles containing personal information, skills, and professional links.

 # **Setup**